potatoeggy/eifueo/docs/sch4uz.md

     - If a weak **base** is the sample, this will return the $pK_a$ of the conjugate acid.
 The pH of the base can be determined by $14-pK_a$.
     - If numbers are not given, drawing a line through the straight bits can give pH and equivalence volume values.
 However, **none** of these lines should be **parallel** to the axes.
     - In titrations involving **polyprotic** compounds, as they are effectively multiple titrations, half of the equivalence point is actually half the distance between two equivalence points.
+    - This equation can **also be used to determine the pH of a buffer between a salt/acid and acid/base** as it can be assumed that there is no change to concentrations, but **cannot be used to determine the initial pH between an acid/base and water**.

 ### pH indicators